unicode-org/cldr/docs/ldml/tr35-personNames.md

         2. The script has the script metadata property lbLetters = YES (this can also be algorithmically derived from the LineBreak property data).
     4. Otherwise, let nativeSpaceReplacement = " " (space)
 3. If the formatter base language matches the name base language, then let spaceReplacement = nativeSpaceReplacement, otherwise let spaceReplacement = foreignSpaceReplacement.
-4. Replace all sequences of space in the resolved pattern string by the spaceReplacement.
+4. Replace all sequences of space in the formatted value string by the spaceReplacement.

-For the purposes of this algorithm, two base languages are said to __match__ when they identical, or if both are in {ja, zh, yue}.
+For the purposes of this algorithm, two base languages are said to __match__ when they are identical, or if both are in {ja, zh, yue}.

+**Note:** in the future the plan is to make the specific languages and scripts used in this algorithm be data-driven.

 Remember that **a name in a different script** will use a different locale for formatting, as per <a href="#switch-formatting-locales">Switch the formatting locale if necessary</a>.
-For example, when formatting a name for Japanese, if the name is in the Latin script, a Latin based locale will be used to format it, such as when “Albert Einstein” appears in Latin characters on [Albert Einstein](https://ja.wikipedia.org/wiki/Albert_Einstein)
+For example, when formatting a name for Japanese, if the name is in the Latin script, a Latin based locale will be used to format it, such as when “Albert Einstein” appears in Latin characters as in the Wikipedia page [Albert Einstein](https://ja.wikipedia.org/wiki/Albert_Einstein).

 #### Examples of space replacement